rickballard/CoCivium/docs/diagrams/INVENTORY.md

 # Diagram Inventory

 Browse all generated and planned diagrams.
-Click files to open; use PR comments or **Discuss** to leave feedback.
+Click file links to open; use PR comments or **Discuss** to leave feedback.

 > Tip: SVG renders crisply on web; PNG is a fallback.